Open Position – Health Equity, Disparity and Cancer Advocacy Project Assistant

-The Binaytara Foundation (BTF) is looking for a dynamic, motivated and energetic individual to join its team as assistant to the executive director to work from its office in Issaquah, WA.
+The Binaytara Foundation (BTF) is looking for a dynamic, motivated and energetic individual to join its team as the Health Equity, Disparity and Cancer Advocacy Project Assistant to work from its office in Issaquah, WA.
+This position requires occasional travels to our project sites and conference locations which may include overnight stays.

-Education – Bachelor’s degree in marketing or public health preferred but will consider highly dynamic candidates with other educational qualifications and non-profit work experience.
+Education – Bachelor’s degree in public health, community health education, communication, or marketing preferred.
+May consider highly dynamic candidates with other educational qualifications and non-profit work experience.

-Skills required – Strong verbal and written communication skills required.
-Good command of Microsoft office and computer skills are a must.
+Skills required – Strong verbal and written English communication skills required.
+Typing skills without looking at keyboard is a must.
+Must have a good command of Microsoft office suite, Google Drive, and other commonly used software.

 Desired Skills – Adobe InDesign, Photoshop, WordPress, email marketing platforms, and social media marketing skills are desired.

-The assistant to the executive director (ED assistant) will have the following responsibilities.
+The Health Equity, Disparity and Cancer Advocacy Project Assistant will have the following responsibilities.
 This list is not all inclusive.
-The ED assistant will take additional responsibilities based on the need of the organization.
+The individual will take additional responsibilities based on the need of the organization.

 1.)
 Administrative and record keeping